 With around 30 Portsmouth shirts ranging from the 80s to the present day – you are sure to find something you like such as the retro style 1985-87 home shirt (above) worn by the likes of Paul Mariner, Micky Quinn and Nicky Morgan.

 This was a great time to be a Portsmouth fan, as with World Cup winner Alan Ball at the helm, they finished fourth in the Second Division and then second to gain promotion to the top flight of English football for the first time since 1958-59.

 They were buoyed by the goals of Quinn, whose 22 goals made him the top scorer in the Second Division, despite the fact he missed three games in February whilst in prison for driving whilst disqualified.

 Or you can get the 1995-97 away shirt.
-This was worn when Terry Venables arrived at the club as a consultant, following his resignation from the England manager job.
+This retro football shirt was worn when Terry Venables arrived at the club as a consultant, following his resignation from the England manager job.

 During this period Venables also bought a 51% share of the club to become chairman.

 The club were managed by ex-England international Terry Fenwick and just avoided relegation in the first season and then just missed out on the play-offs the season after.

 A hop back in time to 1939 and Pompey thrash Wolves to win the FA Cup!